wp-slimstat/wp-slimstat/readme.txt

 6. If you're blocking access to your `wp-content` folder, move `wp-slimstat-js.php` to a different folder, and edit its first line of code to let WP SlimStat know where your `wp-config.php` is

 == Frequently Asked Questions ==

+= I see a warning message saying that a misconfigured setting and/or server environment is preventing WP SlimStat from properly tracking my visitors.
+How can I troubleshoot this issue? =
+WP SlimStat's tracking engine has a server-side component, recording all the information available at the time the resource is served, and a client-side component, collecting extra data from your visitors' browsers, like their screen resolution, (x,y) coordinates of their clicks and the events they trigger.
+One of the files responsible for taking care of this is `wp-slimstat-js.php`, usually located inside
+`/wp-content/plugins/wp-slimstat/`.
+Try accessing that file directly with your browser: if you see a 404 or 500 error message, you will need to fix that problem, to allow WP SlimStat to do its job.
+The error message you should be getting is *Invalid data format*, which is the expected behavior.

 = My screen goes blank when trying to access the reports / after installing WP SlimStat = Try [increasing the amount of memory](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP) allocated to PHP.
 WP SlimStat requires about 5 Mb of RAM to track a pageview.